apache/flink/docs/setup/jobmanager_high_availability.md

 under the License.
 -->

-The JobManager is coordinates every Flink deployment.
+The JobManager coordinates every Flink deployment.
 It is responsible for both *scheduling* and *resource management*.

 By default, there is a single JobManager instance per Flink cluster.
 This creates a *single point of failure* (SPOF): if the JobManager crashes, no new programs can be submitted and running programs fail.

-With JobManager High Availability, you can run recover from JobManager failures and thereby eliminate the *SPOF*.
+With JobManager High Availability, you can recover from JobManager failures and thereby eliminate the *SPOF*.
 You can configure high availability for both **standalone** and **YARN clusters**.

 * Toc
 {:toc}